 According to the CAA’s report, airports that rated well in areas including waiting time performance targets and customer satisfaction surveys performed best overall.
 In addition to strengthening special assistance services, this reiterates the wider importance of addressing delays and queue management when examining accessibility within airports and creating a streamlined customer experience for all.

-Beyond the aviation sector, all transport hubs including rail and coach stations can instigate such techniques to improve accessibility for disabled travellers.
+Beyond the aviation sector, all transport hubs including rail and coach stations can instigate such techniques to improve accessibility for passengers with disabilities.
 Doing so is a vital step towards improving passenger satisfaction and inclusivity within the UK’s biggest transport hubs, regardless of how people choose to travel.

 Through our work with airports and airlines globally we understand the challenge to always look for ways to enhance the passenger journey and experience, as well as increase safety, create efficiencies and reduce costs.
 As the global market leader of queue management products within the airport sector, our solutions are tailored to your needs and to meet your objectives.
 To find out more about how Tensator can help with enhancing air travel for disabled passengers, download our airport guide.